Lakh Taka

 Lakh Taka is a Bengali drama film directed by Niren Lahiri, and starring Uttam Kumar, Sabitri Chatterjee, Bhanu Banerjee, Chhabi Biswas and Jahor Roy.
 The music direction is by Shyamal Mitra and Niren Lahiri.
-It was released on 1 January 1953 in the banner of Satabdi Chitra Pratisthan.
+It was released on 1 January 1953 under the banner of Satabdi Chitra Pratisthan.

 Plot

-The movie tells about the story of fakkaram a.k.a fakka and his love along with his family and his greedy relatives in search of a valuable amount of money left by a millionaire.
+The film follows the story of Fakka, also known as Fakkaram, as he embarks on a quest for a substantial inheritance left by a millionaire, accompanied by his beloved family and greedy relatives.